openquantumhardware/qick/quick_start/README_general.md

 ## Copy data off of your RFSoC and onto your personal computer

 * Let's say that you have created a `quick_start_demo` directory with your work and you want a local copy of the entire directory (for example, you exported your data to `.png` plots that are within the `quick_start_demo` directory on the RFSoC, and you want to move those plots back to your personal computer).
 To do this, you do something analogous to when you copied the `qick` repository onto the RFSoC earlier in this guide:
-* Open the Command Prompt application in Windows and, after navigating to your local directory containing your `pscp.exe` executable, type in the following command (substituting the IP address that was assigned to your RFSoC):
+* Open the Command Prompt application in Windows and, after navigating to your local directory where you want the files to go, type in the following command (substituting the IP address that was assigned to your RFSoC):

 <p align="center">
  <img src="quick-start-guide-pics/pullingdataofftheboard.PNG" alt="Pulling data off the RFSoC with PSCP">
 </p>

-* Now the `quick_start_demo` directory has been copied to your local directory which contains your `pscp.exe` executable.
+* Now the `quick_start_demo` directory has been copied to your local directory.

 ***Hopefully this guide was a helpful introduction to QICK!***